Metric tons of CO2 e

 Ambitious goals guide us.
 Our 2030 Sustainability Commitments affect every major part of our business and extend across the value stream— from operations, to supply chains, and from customer solutions and employee and community development, to governance.
 We are leading by example and have committed to achieving carbon neutral operations globally this decade.
 We are the first industrial manufacturer to set a commitment to reduce our customers’ carbon footprints by 1 billion metric tons of CO2e.
 We call this our Gigaton Challenge.

 The Gigaton Challenge represents the largest science-based customer-facing emissions reduction commitment of any BTB (as a percent of emissions).
 Achieving this would be the equivalent of preventing emissions from 98 billion gallons of diesel fuel.
 This reduction could equate to 2% of the world's annual emissions, or the annual emissions of Italy, France and the U.K. combined.
 To learn more, please see our Greenhouse Gas Emissions and Refrigerants section.

-To date, we have avoided more than 20 million metric tons of CO2 equivalent (CO2e) globally from our products compared to a 2013 baseline.
-We have also reduced the GHG emissions intensity of our operations by 50% and reduced energy use by 80,228 million British thermal units (BTUs) and electricity consumption by 23,513 megawatt hours (MWh) since 2013.
+By the end of 2020, we reduced our customer carbon footprint (product use + systems efficiency) by more than 7.7 million metric tons of CO2 equivalent (CO2e) globally compared to a 2019 baseline.
+We have also reduced the GHG emissions intensity of our operations by 7.3% and reduced absolute energy use by 220 billion British thermal units (BTUs) and electricity consumption by 18,625 megawatt hours (MWh).

 Read more about our efforts to reduce GHG emissions and transition to next-generation refrigerants in public policy advocacy and compliance, greenhouse gas emissions, pollutant emissions and refrigerants and product emissions.